 - Jatbula weather chart - check this before you go.

-The best time of year to walk the Jatbula Trail is from 1 June to 30 September.
+The Jatbula Trail is open to everyone in the walking season from June to September.

 During the cooler months, from June to August the temperatures range from 30°C during the day dropping to 10°C at night.

-Conditions on the trail start to heat up in mid-August with temperatures rising to over 40°C from October to late November.
+Conditions on the trail start to heat up in mid-August with temperatures rising to over 40°C from October to May, including:

 - monsoonal rain and risk of flooding

 - increased vegetation that can hide trail markers.